irinaabnizova/joint-multiomic-analysis/README.md

 Check the original manuscript where this method was applied for context details:

-'Integrative analysis of transcriptomic and epigenomic data reveals distinct patterns for developmental and housekeeping genes'
+'Integrative analysis of transcriptomic and epigenomic data reveals distinct patterns for developmental and housekeeping gene regulation'

 Tools described here can potentially be extended to disentangle gene regulatory programs in other tissues.